getian107/PRScsx/README.md

 ## Recent Version History

+**Apr 6, 2021**: Added projection of the LD matrix to its nearest non-negative definite matrix.

 **Mar 4, 2021**: LD reference panels constructed using the UK Biobank data are now available.

 **Jan 4, 2021**: Improved the accuracy and robustness of random sampling from the generalized inverse Gaussian distribution.
 Prediction accuracy will probably slightly improve over the initial release.